-Same with educational Materials when they're only for one members personal library.
+Same with educational Materials when they're only for one members personal library

 Club dinner expenses come up fairly frequently.
 Unless you are dividing up a dinner tab based on member percentage ownership or equally between everyone, don't pay for your dinner with a club check or from a club account.
-There is no way to allocate the costs in any other way to individual members.
+There is no way in your accounting to allocate the costs in any other way to individual members.

-And, there is

-no benefit to paying individual expenses from your club accounts.
-If you do so, you will only make your treasurers job harder.
+And, there is NO benefit to doing so.
+It will only make your treasurers job harder.
 To keep things simple, have individuals pay expenses directly that only apply to them.
 Don't deposit the money to cover them in your club accounts and don't pay for them with a club check.